 Coconut Macaroons are known as besitos de coco in Puerto Rican culture, which translates to coconut kisses.
 This vegan version by Joyce Gan is free of refined sugar, but still sweet.
 As they bake, the coconut toasts and takes on a delightfully nutty flavor.
 You don’t need any special ingredients to make these, either—everything you need is likely already in your pantry.

 We hope these recipes help you enjoy your classic favorite meals or introduce you to delicious Puerto Rican food if you aren’t already familiar with it.
-We also highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!

 For more Vegan Food, Health, Recipe, Animal, and Life content published daily, don’t forget to subscribe to the One Green Planet Newsletter!